fa7i3/Danceability-for-Spotify-Songs/README.md

 <img src="Images/ERD_spotify_database.png" width=472>

 ## Dashboard
-We plan to use Tableau to create the final dashboard for the project.
+We plan to use Tableau Public to create the final dashboard for the project.
 Few reasons why Tableau will be used are:
 * It is easy to use;
 * It can easily handle large data;
 * It is an effetcive tool used to quickly create data visualizations;